ReeceGoding/Frustration-One-Year-With-R/README.md

     about both languages.
 -   R’s functional aspects make me wish that I knew more Lisp.
-I’m slowly picking it up, but I’ve currently not got any further than chapter 3 of *Structure and Interpretation of Computer Programs*.
+I’m slowly picking it up, but I’ve currently not got any further than chapter 4 of *Structure and Interpretation of Computer Programs*.
     R’s clear Scheme inspiration makes Lisp books a lot less fun to read; It’s like I’ve already been spoiled on some of the best bits.
 -   I haven’t done enough OOP in R. My only real experience of it is with S3.
-S4 looks enough like CLOS that I expect that I will go back to it at some point after picking up Common Lisp, but that will just be to play around.
+S4 looks enough like CLOS that I expect that I will revisit it at some point after picking up Common Lisp, but that will just be to play around.
 -   I have never made a package for R and have no experience with the ecosystem surrounding that (e.g. `roxygen2`).
 I have no plans for this.